 Music at Central Community College is open to students of all majors wishing to continue their passion for music beyond high school.
-Available Opportunities include band, choir, private lessons, and other music classes, and the ability to transfer credit toward most degrees.
-Our music major academic transfer program provides an inexpensive alternative to a four-year institution, increasing one-on-one instruction without sacrificing quality.
+Available opportunities include band, choir, private lessons and other music classes.
 Generous scholarships are available in music regardless of major.

 - Music Events